A Life That Honors God

 If you missed the post explaining what it means to not conform to the world, you should read that first.
 Go ahead, I’ll wait.

-Okay, so let’s talk about the next two steps that explains what it means to live a life that pleases God.
+Okay, so let’s talk about the next two steps that explain what it means to live a life that pleases God.

 What does it mean to be transformed by the renewing of your mind?